Age of consent in Europe: History

 Male homosexual acts were illegal until 1791, when the ancient sodomy laws were dropped from the Criminal Code of that year.
 This continued to be the case under the Napoleonic Code of 1810.

-The age of consent was set at 11 in 1832 and at 12 in 1863.
-In 1942, the age of consent for homosexual acts was set at 21, while for heterosexual acts it was still 12.
-The latter was increased to 13 in 1945.
+The age of consent was set at 11 in 1832 and at 13 in 1863.
+In 1942, the age of consent for homosexual acts was set at 21, while for heterosexual acts it was still 13.
+The latter was increased to 15 in 1945.
 In 1974, the age for homosexual acts was lowered to 18.
-In 1982, it was further lowered to 13, in line with that for heterosexual acts.
+In 1982, it was further lowered to 15, in line with that for heterosexual acts.

 Georgia

-The age of consent in Georgia is 16 as per Georgian Penal Code Art.
-140, and Art.
-141.
+The age of consent in Georgia is 16 as per Article 140 and 141 of the Georgian Penal Code.

 Germany

-The age of consent in Germany is 14, as long as a person over the age of 21 does not exploit a 14- to 15-year-old person's lack of capacity for sexual self-determination, in which case a conviction of an individual over the age of 21 requires a complaint from the younger individual; being over 21 and engaging in sexual relations with a minor of that age does not constitute an offense by itself.
-Otherwise the age of consent is 16, although provisions protecting minors against abuse apply until the age of 18 (under Section 182(1): it is illegal to engage in sexual activity with a person under 18 "by taking advantage of an exploitative situation").
+The age of consent in Germany is 14, as long as a person over the age of 21 does not exploit a 14- to 15-year-old person's lack of capacity for sexual self-determination, in which case a conviction of an individual over the age of 21 requires a complaint from the younger individual; being over 21 and engaging in sexual relations with a minor of that age does not constitute an offence by itself.
+Otherwise the age of consent is 16 for most purposes, although some protections against abuse do apply beyond this age (under Section 182(1): it is illegal to engage in sexual activity with a person under 18 "by taking advantage of an exploitative situation").

 This is specified by Sections 176 (Sexual abuse of children), 180 (Promotion of sex of minors) and 182 (Sexual abuse of youths) of the Penal Code, which read: